Io Readers#

 inline bool is_enabled_use_arrow_schema() const#

-Returns true/false depending whether to use arrow schema while reading.
+Returns boolean depending on whether to use arrow schema while reading.

 Returns: